-- improve job seeker motivation (by focussing on future plans, not previous activities).
+- improve job seeker motivation (by focusing on future plans, not previous activities).

 One of the challenges with nudge psychology is it sounds like it’ll be hard to do.
-That it involves lots of research, reading, and thinking really hard about how to use it.
+That it involves lots of research, reading, and deep thinking about how to use it.

 It’s true it takes time to master this skill.
-But Halpern’s book outlines a simple way you can get started with nudge psychology.
-It’s called the E.A.S.T. model, and we’ll now look at how you might use it to prompt your e-Commerce ideas.
+But Halpern’s book outlines a simple way you can start with nudge psychology.
+It’s called the E.A.S.T. model, and we’ll now look at how you can use it for e-Commerce ideas.